ARB Air Locker

 proper gear oil

-level in the differential in compliance with differential
+level in the differential in compliance with manufacture differential

 specifications.